 There are so many unexpected benefits that come with investing in your business growth when you opt for alternative funding.
 Among them, saving money on your taxes!

 Are you considering a Merchant Cash Advance this year?
-Here are some key facts and benefits about tax deductions you can use to your advantage when filing your taxes.
+Here are 3 key facts and benefits about tax deductions you can use to your advantage when filing your taxes:

 Merchant Cash Advances (MCAs) are not reported as income because they are advance payments on future sales.
 This makes make them exempt from taxes at the time of the advance.
 It is a way for businesses to get working capital fast and pay it back by an automated withdrawal of a set percentage of your business transactions.